hipay/hipay-docs/hipay-enterprise-sdk-php/5-Usage.md

 ##### CustomerShippingInfoRequest and CustomerBillingInfoRequest

-These two objects make it possible to inform the information relating to the delivery and billing addresses.
+These two objects are related to the delivery and billing addresses.
 You can find the same type of information on both objects.

 ```php